 During the Cold War, India and the Soviet Union shared close ties, while the U.S. tilted toward India's rival, Pakistan.
 But in recent years, New Delhi and Washington have drawn closer, finding common ground in their concern over global terrorism, commitment to democracy and booming trade.

-Napolitano's visit comes as a businessman stands trial in Chicago in connection with the 2008 attacks in Mumbai that killed at least 166 people.
+Napolitano visited India as a businessman stands trial in Chicago in connection with the 2008 attacks in Mumbai that killed at least 166 people.
 India has blamed Pakistan-based insurgent groups for the killings.